jumperexchange/jumper-exchange/README.md

 ## Environment Variables

-All variable names have to start with `REACT_APP_` to be available within react.
+All variable names have to start with `VITE_` to be available within react.

 Use `.env` for default config variabels used on all environments.
 Use `.env.development` and `.env.production` for environment specific configuration.